SamchanThunder/openhim-mediator-encounter-to-shr/README.md

 ### 1. Receives patient data from OpenHIM
 ### 2. Standardizes it for OpenCR requirements
 ### 3. Securely forwards it to the client registry (OpenCR)
-### 4. Obtains Client Registry Unique Identifier (CRUID) and posts the patient data to a shared health record (HAPI FHIR) with its CRUID.
+### 4. Obtains Client Registry Unique Identifier (CRUID) and posts the patient data to a shared health record (HAPI FHIR JPA Server) with its CRUID.
 -------------
 ## **How to run the mediator on Docker:**